API Testing,

 Supercharged.

-Napper is a free, open-source API testing tool that runs from the command line and integrates natively with VS Code.
+Napper is a free, open-source API testing tool for anyone testing APIs.
+It runs from the command line and edits natively in VS Code, Zed, and any editor via a portable language server.

 Define HTTP requests as plain text .nap files, add declarative assertions, chain them into test suites, and run everything in CI/CD with JUnit output.